 We will only store usage data for a period following the date of collection as required by law.
 You have the right to opt-out via our opt-out procedure (described below).

-You can opt out of data collection and direct marketing using this form if you are not an existing Burgess Rawson customer.
-If you are an existing Burgess Rawson customer and you wish to opt-out of data collection and receiving future marketing materials, you may do so by contacting us directly at firstname.lastname@example.org
+If you wish to opt-out of data collection and receiving future marketing materials, you may do so by contacting us directly at firstname.lastname@example.org

 When and with whom we may share or be required to share your information